AdobeDocs/campaign-web.it-IT/help/v8/landing-pages/create-lp.md

 >[!CAUTION]
 >
->Non è possibile visualizzare o modificare le pagine di destinazione create dalla console client in Campaign Web.
+>Non è possibile visualizzare o modificare le pagine di destinazione create dalla console client (moduli web) nell’interfaccia utente di Campaign Web.
 Per ulteriori informazioni, consulta [Documentazione della console di Campaign](https://experienceleague.adobe.com/docs/campaign/campaign-v8/content/webapps.html){target="_blank"}.

 <!--If you unpublish a landing page which is referenced in a message, the link to the landing page will be broken and an error page will be displayed.
 You cannot delete a published landing page.
 To delete it, you must first unpublish it.-->

 Puoi duplicare o eliminare una pagina di destinazione.
-Fai clic sui tre punti accanto a una pagina di destinazione per selezionare l’azione desiderata.
+Fai clic sui puntini di sospensione accanto a una pagina di destinazione per selezionare l’azione desiderata.

 ## Creare una pagina di destinazione {#create-landing-page}